Selene (Underworld): Personality

 For the most part, Selene comes across as "icy" and "unemotional" to those who don't really bother to get close to her, like most of the coven.
-After years of being a disciplined soldier, Selene is well into the habit of keeping her emotions in check, and keeps her cool in the heat of battle and the face of danger.
+After years of being a disciplined soldier, Selene is well into the habit of keeping her emotions in check and keeps her cool in the heat of battle and in the face of danger.
 This same rigorous mentality has made it difficult sometimes to open up to others, especially Michael, early in the story.
 By her own admission, she's "not good with feelings".
 In the first novelisation, she is described as being "much more comfortable discussing interrogation techniques" than "divulging the seamier underside of the vampiric lifestyle".
 In Underworld: Awakening, her own daughter easily misinterprets her behaviour for being "as cold as one already dead", before Selene explains that her heart isn't cold, but it is broken (as Michael is missing at the time) Selene is also in the habit of downplaying any pain or wounds she has received - a habit of hers that Michael has since become familiar with.

 Cracks in Selene's emotional armour start to show themselves when she and then-human Michael Corvin meet for the first time at a subway, moments before a shootout, at the beginning of the first film.
 Other vampires, like Kraven and Erika, quickly catch on to Selene's feelings towards Michael before even she herself does.
-The two experience a mutual "dynamic attraction" at first sight and things start to escalate between the two of them, even after she learns that Michael has been bitten by a lycan while she was trying to protect him from them.
+The two experience a mutual "dynamic attraction" at first sight, and things start to escalate between the two of them, even after she learns that Michael has been bitten by a lycan while she was trying to protect him from them.
 Because of his innocence, Selene defends Michael from both vampire and lycan, knowing full well Viktor would kill her for doing so.